maxadamo/zfs_nas/README.md

 In comparison with Tiny_NAS, it allows the normal load that you'd expect from a NAS.

 The module sets up two servers sharing a filesystem through NFS (**SMB is a roadmap feature**).
-It is still at an early stage development: there are oddities described in the "Limitations" section.
+Development is at an early stage: there are oddities described in the [Limitations](#limitations) section.

 ## Setup